 Panoramic shot of asthmatic man using inhaler with spacer.
 Fat man using asthma inhaler while sitting at home due to allergy.
 Asia man using spray asthma

-The treatment for nocturnal asthma is similar to daytime asthma and involves a combination of medications, lifestyle modifications, and avoidance of triggers
+The treatment for nocturnal asthma is similar to daytime asthma and involves a combination of medications, lifestyle modifications, and avoidance of triggers.

 Medications to treat nocturnal asthma may include inhaled bronchodilators, corticosteroids, or leukotriene modifiers.